 During the 1870s, a detailed map of the distillery was made by Lieutenant Engledue of Phoenix Park, Dublin, showing the scale of the distillery.
 Around this time, Scotch was becoming a serious challenger and gaining momentum as a fashionable drink.
 In 1879, a fire broke out in one of the spirit-safes of the distillery which interrupted distilling for a week and caused about £2,000 worth of damage (estimated to cost around €265,000 today).
 The Limerick Chronicle, on 31 January 1880, recorded an account of the fire and the efforts of the three city fire brigades to bring it under control.

-Alfred was impressed by six pairs of stones, driven by the 24 horse-power Boulton and Watt steam-engine and 75 craftsmen who were employed by the enterprise.
+In 1885 Alfred Barnard, author of the infamous book “The Whisky Distilleries of the United Kingdom”, visited Thomond Gate Distillery and he described it as “probably the finest undertaking of its kind in the four kingdoms”.
+He also said how it was a“fine old distillery planted on the banks of the Shannon, the works and buildings covered upwards of six acres”.
+He then remarked upon the excellence of the malting and barley lofts, the malting floors, kilns, mash house, mill and how “the whiskey made in this distillery is of good reputation and full-bodied and is said to possess rapidly maturing qualities’.
+Alfred was impressed by six pairs of stones, driven by the 24 horse-power Boulton and Watt steam engine and 75 craftsmen who were employed by the enterprise.
 They also worked its cooperage and carpentry workshops, many of whom were engineers, coppersmiths, and brass-fitters.
 Inspired by these craftsmen, it is not generally known that the well-known saying ‘Happy as Larry’ may have had its origin in Thomond Gate.
 Larry, who lived on the High Road, was a cooper employed at the distillery.
 He was such a happy and jovial character, always smiling and saluting everyone he met on his way to and from work, that his name became a byword.

 In the beginning of the 20th century, due to the global economic and political turmoil, the Irish Whiskey industry went into decline.
 In 1902, the Scottish company DCL purchased the distillery, In 1904, the budget duties on whiskey were increased.
 Another major blow was struck to the economy with the outbreak of WW1.
 The rationing of grain was introduced between 1916-1919, resulting in all distillation being suspended, after the war the excessive duties nullified with a hope to support the already mortally wounded distilling business.
-The efforts were futile when in 1919, DCL permanently closed the distillery due to further instability brought on by the Irish War of Independence and bleak prospects for Thomond Gate Distillery as the USA, Ireland’s main export market, closed due to prohibition in 1920s.
-Further restrictions from Anglo-Irish trade war in 1932-1938 then cut off exports to the British Empire.
+The efforts were futile when in 1919, DCL permanently closed the distillery due to further instability brought on by the Irish War of Independence and bleak prospects for Thomond Gate Distillery as the USA, Ireland’s main export market, closed due to prohibition in the 1920s.
+Further restrictions from the Anglo-Irish trade war in 1932-1938 then cut off exports to the British Empire.
 The copper stills went cold in 1919, by 1937 the buildings of the distillery were demolished to make way for the O’Dwyer Villas, ending a chapter of The Thomond Gate Distillery and Limerick’s whiskey production in the last century.